Physical Environments: Shaping and Being Shaped

 The Feeble Animal that Transformed a Planet

-The mastery of fire, central to our ability to shape the environment, was the first true outsourcing of energy.
-We can only guess when our ancestors may have opportunistically used fire, archaeological evidence indicates that by roughly 400,000 years ago, the controlled use of fire for cooking had become a consistent human practice.
-This represents a profound biological trade: by using fire to “pre-digest” our food, we moved the calorie-intensive work of digestion outside our own bodies.
-This energy trade-off was the catalyst for our evolution; as our guts shrank, the surplus metabolic energy was diverted to fuel increasingly large, complex brains.
-We became the only species biologically dependent on a technology for survival, using an environmental force to buy the cognitive power that would eventually define the planet.
+This represents a profound biological trade.
+By using fire to pre-digest our food, we moved the calorie-intensive work of digestion outside our own bodies.
+This energy trade-off was the catalyst for our evolution.
+As our guts shrank, the surplus metabolic energy was diverted to fuel increasingly large, complex brains.
+Consequently we became the only species biologically dependent on a technology for survival.
+We used an environmental force to buy the cognitive power that would eventually define the planet.

 Beasts of Burden